 - Mild pain relief tablet (Crocin)

-1. Do I need to obtain permission for trekking and camping on the Rachakonda Fort?
+1. Do I need permission for trekking and camping on the Rachakonda Fort?

 You don’t need any permission for the trek.